 Beginning with the year ended December 31, 2017, the Retirement System received an additional report from its actuary to comply with GASB Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
 Disclosure information can be found beginning on page 39 of this report.
 Disclosure information pertaining to employer units participating in the Plan can be obtained in the GASB Statement No. 68 document prepared by the actuary.
 GASB Statement Nos.
 67 & 68, and GASB Statement No. 74 are posted under "Plan Information" on the Retirement System's website at https://manchesterretirement.org/.
+Information relative to leases pursuant to GASB No. 87 is included in Note 6 of the financial statements.

-TOTAL FUND EARNINGS VERSUS EQUITY BENCHMARKS FOR 2018
+TOTAL FUND EARNINGS VERSUS EQUITY BENCHMARKS FOR 2019

-Total Retirement System Investments ended the year with a market value decrease of 5.0%, under-performing the negative 4.4% rate of return of the S&P 500 Index.
-Equities for the fund when measured alone achieved a return of -10.7%, which under-performed the return for the S&P 500.
+Total Retirement System Investments ended the year with a market value increase of 16.5%, under-performing the 31.5% rate of return of the S&P 500 Index.
+Equities for the fund when measured alone achieved a return of 25.4%, which under-performed the return for the S&P 500.